haekb/io_scene_abc/research/specifications/format_model00a.md

 # Format
 Model00a files are simply LTA files wrapped with some extra data.

+# Resource Database
+Seems to be some meta data about the file, including compression used, and the type.

+## Nodes
+`resource-database`

+Wraps the entire resource data info.

+`version`

+File format version.
+In FEAR's case it appears to be 1.

+`resource-list`

+List of `resource` items.

+`resource`
+- `name` - Name of the current file.
+Supports "variables" (I've only ever seen `%CurrentFile%` be used.)
+- `type` - The type of this current file (`Model` for model00a formats, and `World` for world00a formats.)
+- `parameter-list` - List of `parameter` items.

+Holds some meta data.

+`parameter`
+ - `name` - Name of the parameter.
+ - `type` - Parameter variable type.
+ - `value` - Value of the parameter.

+Basic key/value parameters.
+Include stuff like compressed type.

 # Physics
 Lithtech Jupiter EX integrates the Havok physics engine.
 It appears support wasn't extended to modders, I've heard reports of Havok/Physics part of the mesh exporter are just broken because of unincluded havok sdk files.
 Good news though, it appears to be a very simple thing to support.

 ## Nodes
 `model-physics`

 Wraps the entire physics data

 `physics-properties`